piyush41/Node-Classification/README.md

 1. With scalable approach for semi-supervised learning on graph-structured data that is based on an efficient variant of convolutional neural networks which operate directly on graphs.
 [GCN](https://arxiv.org/pdf/1609.02907.pdf)

+2. GAT(graph attention network) architectures
+that operate on graph-structured data, leveraging masked self-attentional layers to address the shortcomings of prior methods based on graph convolutions or their approximations.